 When most employers decide to make plan adjustments, the news isn’t always welcome by the employees.
 To avoid any resentment, follow these three steps.

 As with anything, good communication is key.
 By staying open and honest with your employees, they are less likely to feel like you’re trying to do something adverse behind their back.

 2. Show Them the Data

 When people see the proof, they tend to get onboard more easily.
 Present your employees with data that shows how this new plan will save the company money or prove more beneficial to them.
 Data can also help them choose the best package for their needs from the available options.
 The more data there is, the less confusion there will be.

 A great example of this was a large company in Quebec which was facing an annual 8 percent rise in premiums.
 Showing their employees and the union the data as well as their options helped save both the company and the employees money.

 Employers can only make minimal changes without their employees consent when it comes to various forms of compensations, like benefits packages.
 Therefore, to ensure no trust is lost it is vital that you thoroughly explain the changes you need to make.

 This is where Benecaid can help.
 Our Advisors can create management plans that will help you with employee communications, including webinars and support materials.
 The more information your employees have, the more likely they are to thoroughly understand why changes need to be made.

-Always Ensure Your Employees You Have Their Best Interests At Heart
+Always Assure Your Employees You Have Their Best Interests At Heart

 One of the best ways to attract valuable employees is to offer competitive benefits packages.
 However, it is important that you always evaluate the affordability of your current plan and make changes as necessary.
 Such changes aren’t always welcome by employees, but if you openly communicate with them and assure them that you have their best interests at heart, they will most likely be on board with your plans.